decentralized-identity/keri/docs/Q-and-A.md

 Replace human basis-of-trust with cryptographic root-of-trust.
 With verifiable digital signatures from asymmetric key cryptography we may not trust in “what” was said, but we may trust in “who” said it.\
 The root-of-trust is consistent attribution via verifiable integral non-repudiable statements.

+#### Rotation Event
+A type of `Establishment event` that allows to change to authoritative public key.
+So we start with a `root-of-trust` in public private key pair that get down to the identifier, and then we can rotate authoritatively to other keypairs given signed rotation messages.
+The infrastructure that we need, keeps track of these rotations, or `Key Event Receipt Infrastructure`.
+_(SamMSmith)_
 #### Seal
 A seal is a cryptographic anchor that provides evidence of authenticity; we have:
 1. Digist Event Seal